minifisk/kontorshund/README.md

 ### How to test the website
 Note that you will not be able to finish payments as intended in the production application, instead if you create an ad, you will need to go into the ad in Django admin and mark it as published for it to show in the search results in the main page.

+Also note that I'm using Django-honeypot for tracking unsuccessfull tries to log in to Django-admin, the correct URL for accessing the Admin site is the random path /u86013215
 ## Design considerations for the application

 ### Django vs separate front-end